AREA ATTRACTIONS

 (609)847-3150

-Tour the State’s most historic public building.
+Tour one of the State’s most historic public building.
 Originally built in 1792, it is the third-oldest state house in continuous legislative use in the United States.

 New Jersey State Museum and Planetarium